remipassmoilesel/sysadmin-experiments/README.md

 # Admin-sys experiments

 Various experiments on system administration, containerization and virtualization.

+See also: `ansible-experiments`